Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations: Non-linear aspects and phase-space study of the Kozai-Lidov problem

-\twocolumngrid From~\cref{fig:MaxMinEccPlot-a}, we can see that there is not a very strong dependence of $\emax$ on $\omega_0$ but it depends strongly on $\iota_0$ and that for $\iota_0 > 40^{\circ}$, the small eccentricity approximation is no longer valid, consistent with what we observed in~\cref{fig:circLibRegions}.
-Also in~\cref{fig:MaxMinEccPlot-b}, we see that the behavior of $\emin$ is strongly dependent on $\omega_0$ and that for $\omega_0 =0$, $\emin = e_0$.
-For other values of $\omega_0$, $\emin < e_0$.
-So in order to obey the small eccentricity approximation, it suffices to limit $\emax$ and that is how we obtain the constraint $\iota_0 \lesssim 40^{\circ}$, which corresponds to \emph{Circulating I} as we saw earlier.
+We now turn to the behavior of $\emax$ and $\emin$.
+In~\cref{fig:MaxMinEccPlot}, we show how $\emax$ and $\emin$ vary with $\iota_0$ and $\omega_0$ for $e_0 = 0.1$.
+Note that $\emax$ depends strongly on $\iota_0$, while $\omega_0$ controls $\emin$ more strongly.
+We also see that for $\iota_0 > \cos^{-1} \sqrt{3/5}$ (also called the Kozai angle~\cite{smadar_review}), the small-eccentricity approximation is no longer valid, consistent with what we observed in~\cref{fig:circLibRegions}.
+In order to obey the small-eccentricity approximation, it therefore suffices to limit $\emax$ and that is how we obtain the constraint $\iota_0 \lesssim 40^{\circ}$, which corresponds to \emph{Circulating I} as we saw earlier.\\